Dynamic Policy Fusion for User Alignment Without Re-Interaction: Abstract

 \section{Abstract}

-{ Deep reinforcement learning (RL) policies, although optimal in terms of task rewards, may not align with the personal preferences of human users.
+{ Deep Reinforcement Learning policies, although optimal in terms of task rewards, may not align with the personal preferences of human users.
 To ensure this alignment, a na\"ive solution would be to retrain the agent using a reward function that encodes the user's specific preferences.
 However, such a reward function is typically not readily available, and as such, retraining the agent from scratch can be prohibitively expensive.
 We propose a more practical approach - modify the already trained policy to accommodate the user-specific needs with the help of human feedback.
 To this end, we infer the user's intent through trajectory-level feedback and combine it with the trained task policy via a theoretically grounded dynamic policy fusion approach.
-As our approach collects human feedback on the very same trajectories used to learn the task policy, it does not require any additional interactions with the environment, making it a zero-shot approach in terms of environment interactions.
+Our approach collects human feedback on the same trajectories used to learn the task policy.
+As a result, it does not require any additional interactions with the environment.
+This makes it a zero-shot approach regarding environment interactions.
 We empirically demonstrate in a number of environments that our proposed dynamic policy fusion approach consistently achieves the intended task while simultaneously adhering to user-specific needs.}

 \keywords{Reinforcement Learning, User Alignment, Dynamic Policy Fusion, Human in the Loop.}